shanebersiek/iOSI-precourse-onboarding/README.md

 ## Homework & Labs

 This repository contains all the homework and labs for the course.
-Like the materials repository, we've organized the labs & homeworks by week.
-Check out Week 11 [here](week-11)!
+Like the materials repository, we've organized the labs & homeworks by week:

 - [Week 1](week-01)
 - [Week 2](week-02)